-- .2205(a) To be approved, the state agency must determine that the proponent can meet all staffing requirements as stated in 42 C.F.R.
-Section 405.2100. - -C- In Section VII.1, page 52, the applicant provides the proposed staffing.
-In Section VII.2, page 53, the applicant states the proposed facility will comply with all staffing requirements set forth in 42 C.F.R.
+.2205(a) To be approved, the state agency must determine that the proponent can meet all staffing requirements as stated in 42 C.F.R.
+Section 405.2100. -C- In Section VII.1, page 54, the applicant provides the proposed staffing.
+In Section VII.2, page 55, the applicant states the proposed facility will comply with all staffing requirements set forth in 42 C.F.R.
 Section 405.2100.
 The applicant adequately demonstrates that sufficient staff is proposed for the level of dialysis services to be provided.
+See Criterion (7) for discussion which incorporated hereby as if set forth fully herein.
+2205(h) To be approved the state agency must determine that the proponent will provide is

-See Criterion (7) for discussion. - .2205(b) To be approved, the state agency must determine that the proponent will provide an ongoing program of training for nurses and technicians in dialysis techniques at the facility. - -C- See Section VII.5, page 53, and Exhibits 14 and 15.
+.2205(b) To be approved, the state agency must determine that the proponent will provide an ongoing program of training for nurses and technicians in dialysis techniques at the facility.

+-C- See Section VII.5, page 55, and Exhibits 14 and 15.